Bridgerweight: Reception

 Editor-in-chief of The Ring, Doug Fischer, said in November 2020 when asked if the magazine would recognise the new weight class that "I’ll pose (the question) to the Ring Ratings Panel.
 For the time being, however, the answer is no. It’s brand new and the WBC has yet to arrange a bout for their inaugural title.
 But if the WBC is able to put together a credible top 10-25 of small heavyweights that are cool with being ranked as ‘Bridgerweights’ and if the concept catches on with the other major sanctioning organizations, who knows?
 Maybe we’ll have to recognize it.”
 Deontay Wilder, who has fought within the bridgerweight limits for much of his career, said that he was not interested in fighting at the weight.

 As of December 2023, the International Boxing Federation and World Boxing Organization have not adopted the new weight class.
 The International Boxing Association, a lightly-regarded minor sanctioning organization, has a similar weight class named super cruiserweight for boxers weighing between 190 lb and 210 lb.

+On 30 June 2026, the WBA announced it would no longer recognize the bridgerweight division effective immediately.
+The organization announced that the move was part of their plan to "streamline its championship structure and strengthen the competitive landscape across weight classes", as well as its commitment to "building the strongest championship structure for modern day boxing".
+At the time, Muslim Gadzhimagomedov was the reigning WBA super champion while Vartan Arutyunyan was the regular champion; the WBA announced that both men would instead move into the WBA rankings in their normal weight classes, with Gadzhimagomedov moving into the cruiserweight class and Arutyunyan moving into the heavyweight class.